richardlford/build-path-prefix-map-spec/spec-draft.rst

 ..
 [0] In practice, this means any two byte sequences that are invalid UTF-8,
     or ``wchar_t`` sequences that are invalid UTF-16, are decoded into distinct application-level character string values.
-This is not satisfied by most standard Unicode decoding strategies, which is to replace invalid input sequences with ``U+FFFD REPLACEMENT CHARACTER``.
+This is not satisfied by most standard Unicode decoding strategies, which is to replace all invalid input sequences with ``U+FFFD REPLACEMENT CHARACTER``.

 ..
 [1] This is to make it easier for producers to append values, e.g. as in